 Children will engage in motivating and achievable tasks and activities throughout the year and in almost all weathers, with the appropriate footwear and clothing.
 Children will work with tools, play, learn and begin to understand the boundaries of behaviour, both physical and social They will grow in confidence, self- esteem and motivation whilst developing an understanding of the natural world.

 All sessions will be planned and led by led by our Forest School practitioner.
-Each session will last approximately 2 hours, activities will be dependent upon group size, capabilities and knowledge of Forest Schools, although as the weeks progress children’s confidence, skills and abilities will grow and sessions will begin to follow the Forest School principles of encouraging participant led learning, allowing more responsibility and freedom for children to initiate and direction the focus of learning.
+Each session will last approximately an hour, activities will be dependent upon group size, capabilities and knowledge of Forest Schools, although as the weeks progress children’s confidence, skills and abilities will grow and sessions will begin to follow the Forest School principles of encouraging participant led learning, allowing more responsibility and freedom for children to initiate and direction the focus of learning.

 The Forest Schools setting at Fairmeadows will primarily use natural materials to encourage children’s investigation, creativity and imagination.
 Activities may include: